Spontaneous scale symmetry breaking at high temperature: Temperature corrections

 \subsection{Thermal equilibrium}

 To discuss physical applications of the scale symmetric models, one needs to consider the issue of thermal equilibrium.

 First, let us investigate in which temperature range the $\phi_0$ is in thermal equilibrium.
-To do so, one needs to calculate a cross section \cite{kinematics}:
+To do so, one needs to calculate a cross-section \cite{kinematics}:

-where $s$ and $t$ are Mandelstam variables and $\vec{p}_{1CM}$ is momentum of an in-going particle in the center of mass frame.
+where $s$ and $t$ are Mandelstam variables and $\vec{p}_{1CM}$ is momentum of an in-going particle in the centre of mass frame.
 All essential steps and formulae are to be found in \cite{kinematics}.
-We also use following approximations:
+We also use the following approximations:

-The only $\phi_0\phi_1$ interaction present in $V$ is $\lambda_1\phi_0^2\phi_1$ with $|\mathcal{M}|^2 = 16\lambda_1^2$.
+The only $\phi_0\phi_1$ interaction present in $V$ is $\lambda_1\phi_0^2\phi_1^2$ with $|\mathcal{M}|^2 = 16\lambda_1^2$.
 So there are two processes: \begin{itemize} \item[•] INELASTIC $\phi_0\phi_1\rightarrow\phi_0\phi_1$:

 \item[•] ELASTIC $\phi_1\phi_1\rightarrow\phi_0\phi_0$:

 \end{itemize}